hashicorp/terraform-provider-aws/website/docs/r/rds_cluster_instance.html.markdown

 * `identifier` - (Optional, Forces new resource) The indentifier for the RDS instance, if omitted, Terraform will assign a random, unique identifier.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifer`.
 * `cluster_identifier` - (Required) The identifier of the [`aws_rds_cluster`](/docs/providers/aws/r/rds_cluster.html) in which to launch this instance.
 * `engine` - (Optional) The name of the database engine to be used for the RDS instance.
 Defaults to `aurora`.
-Valid Values: aurora,aurora-mysql,aurora-postgresql
+Valid Values: aurora, aurora-mysql, aurora-postgresql.
 * `engine_version` - (Optional) The database engine version.
 * `instance_class` - (Required) The instance class to use.
 For details on CPU and memory, see [Scaling Aurora DB Instances][4].
 Aurora currently